 To fly private on a regular basis, it’s best to have both a $1+ million annual income and $25+ million net worth.
 In years when your income drops below $1 million, even if you still have a $25 million net worth, fly commercial instead.

 If you’re only flying private once every several years or so, you can certainly make much less and have a lower net worth.
+But I would say in order to fly private, even once in a blue moon, you need to have a net worth over $10 million.

 Flying Private As A Business Expense